ShouvikSQA/API_Performance_Test/README.md

 ## Project Summery -
   - Here I have performed Load Test and Stress Test on the below Website APIs - https://restful-booker.herokuapp.com
-  - Then Did some API Chaining on the below website APIs - http://dmoney.roadtocareer.net
+  - Then Did some API Chaining (JMeter Collection) on the below website APIs - http://dmoney.roadtocareer.net
-  - Here I Have Taken data from CSV files and Run Multiple APIs at a time using Four Threads in Jmeter.
+   [Here I Have Taken data from CSV files and Run Multiple APIs at a time using Four Threads in Jmeter.]

 ## Testcase scenarios for Load and Stress Test -